 This course will investigate many implications of drawing as a physical and cerebral activity as well as drawing as a philosophy.
 It will discuss key issues, including those of scale, tiny to huge; the use of different formats; the use of the rectangle; the vertical axis and its significance; the nature of distortions; the compression of space and depth; the search for 'form' and its consequences; space and its meaning, functions and the different kinds of space; and the nature of relational drawing.

-Each day produces an intense working mode, using the vitality of each individual's purpose.
-Students work very hard and are offered individual criticism on a one to one basis, constantly.
 The average day usually contains several group critiques and a lengthy final critique at the end of the physical drawing session, and is intensified for the last critique at the end of the course.
 The dialogue and discussions within the group are expected to be clear and succinct.
 The students are encouraged to participate and understand the visual language of drawing.
-Evening critiques are held most nights beginning at approximatley 6:30pm.
+Cost: $1625.

 Marathon applicants who have successfully been accepted, enrolled and completed a Marathon within the past last three years are not required to resubmit a portfolio, portfolio list or essays with their application.
 When applying, please indicate in the essay 'Statement of purpose' box, the year and the marathon you successfully completed.